This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

-Under the terms of an NPA, the government agrees not to file a criminal charge for the specified acts under investigation.
+Under the terms of a non-prosecution agreement (NPA), the government agrees not to file a criminal charge for the specified acts under investigation.
 In exchange, the putative corporate or individual defendant enters into certain agreements with the government, which may include financial terms, imposition of a corporate monitor or other remedial actions.
 The advantage of such an agreement from the defendant’s perspective is that no criminal charge is filed and no conviction for any offence occurs (provided that the terms of the NPA are satisfied).

-Under the terms of a DPA, the government agrees to hold in abeyance a criminal charge that has already been filed in exchange for the defendant’s agreement to undertake certain actions.
-This can include financial requirements, monitoring requirements or other conditions, depending upon the nature of the case.
+Under the terms of a deferred prosecution agreement (DPA), the government agrees to hold in abeyance a criminal charge that has already been filed in exchange for the defendant’s agreement to undertake certain actions.
+This can include financial requirements, monitoring requirements and other conditions, depending on the nature of the case.
 The advantage of a DPA is that, provided the terms of the agreement are satisfied for the designated period, the government agrees to dismiss the pending criminal case and no criminal conviction results.

 The disadvantage of NPAs and DPAs is that the facts of the case are never tested by the adversarial system in court.
 Therefore, the government can make demands and allegations without ever having to prove, or even provide supporting evidence to establish, that a crime actually may have occurred.

 67 Does your jurisdiction provide for reporting restrictions or anonymity for corporates that have entered into non-prosecution agreements or deferred prosecution agreements until the conclusion of criminal proceedings in relation to connected individuals to ensure fairness in those proceedings?

 There is no restriction on reporting the existence or terms of a DPA or NPA.

 68 Prior to any settlement with a law enforcement authority in your country, what considerations should companies be aware of?